When You Gotta Go, You Gotta Go – Diagnosing Overactive Bladder

 Keeping an OAB diary at home can help you answer these questions and help with an overactive bladder diagnosis.
 Each day write down how much you drink, when you urinate, how much you urinate each time, and whether you ever feel an urgent need to go.

 Your doctor will then examine your abdomen, pelvis, genitals, and rectum.
 You might also have a neurological exam to look for problems in your nervous system that could affect your ability to urinate.

 What Are the Tests for Overactive Bladder?

-There are a number of OAB tests, depending on your health history and symptoms.
-For these tests, you’ll likely see a urologist, a doctor who is trained to treat urinary disorders, or a gynecologist.
+There are a number of OAB tests depending on your health history and symptoms.
+For these tests you’ll likely see a urologist which is a doctor who is trained to treat urinary disorders.

 Cystoscopy.
-If your urinalysis reveals blood in your urine, or you have frequent urinary tract infections, the doctor might send you for this test, which uses a thin, lighted instrument called a cystoscope to look for cysts and other growths in the bladder.
+If your urinalysis reveals blood in your urine or you have frequent urinary tract infections, the doctor might send you for a cystoscopy.
+This is a test which uses a thin, lighted instrument called a cystoscope to look for cysts and other growths in the bladder.

 Urodynamic testing.
-This series of OAB tests measures how well your bladder holds and empties urine.
-Urodynamic tests include:
+This series of OAB tests measures how well your bladder holds and empties urine which include the following tests:

 Uroflowmetry.
-As you urinate into a funnel, this test measures the amount and speed of the urine flow to see if there is any obstruction blocking urination.
+As you urinate into a funnel, the uroflowmetry test measures the amount and speed of the urine flow to see if there is any obstruction blocking urination.

 Cystometry.
 In this test, a catheter fills the bladder with water or air.
 This test measures the pressure in the bladder as it fills with fluid or air.